Automated forest inventory: analysis of high-density airborne LiDAR point clouds with 3D deep learning: Introduction

 Traditionally, low-resolution ALS-based inventories have been based on rather sparse point clouds (0.5\,--\,5\,pts/m\textsuperscript{2}) for ABA, and slightly denser for ITD (10\,--\,20\,pts/m\textsuperscript{2}).
-With the rapid development of sensor technology, very high density ALS (ALS-HD) has become available and offers new opportunities ~\citep{Kellner2019New}.
-In this context, is important to clarify that, while collected using airborne platforms such as drones, or helicopters ~\citep{Hyyppae2022Direct,Persson2022Twophase}, ALS-HD data differ compared to ALS data in the acquisition which is typically done at lower altitudes, with lower flight speed, and with larger lateral overlap between adjacent flight strips.
-These data are characterized by higher resolution point clouds compared to ALS data, with densities ranging from 500 up to 10,000 pts/m2 (e.g. \cite{puliti_et_al_2023}).
-While available at a smaller geographical scale (e.g. stand level) compared to ALS, These data represent an emerging alternative data source for ITC inventories as they provide an unprecedented (for airborne data) level of detail and close the gap between large-area ALS and high-resolution terrestrial laser scanning (TLS).
-While this study relied on laser scanning data captured from unmanned aerial vehicles (UAVs), we referred to them as ALS-HD since the main difference compared to previous studies lies in the increased point cloud resolution rather than the airborne acquisition platform.
+With the rapid development of sensor technology, very high density ALS (ALS-HD) has become available, with point cloud densities ranging from 500 up to 10,000\,pts/m\textsuperscript{2}, offering new opportunities~\citep{Kellner2019New,puliti_et_al_2023}.
+While also collected with airborne platforms such as drones (as in the present study) or helicopters~\citep{Hyyppae2022Direct,Persson2022Twophase}, ALS-HD data differ from conventional ALS data in that they are acquired from lower altitude (and at lower flight speed), and usually with larger overlap between adjacent flight strips.
+Despite covering smaller geographical regions (e.g., forest stands), ALS-HD represents an emerging alternative data source for ITD inventories due to their (for airborne data) unprecedented level of detail, closing the gap between large-area ALS and high-resolution terrestrial laser scanning (TLS).